babsey/nest-desktop-docs/user/usage-advanced/network-graph.rst

 Here, we define the graphical elements used for :ref:`Network nodes <node>` and :ref:`Edges <edge>`.
 We also provide details on the conventions for the :ref:`annotation` of an edge as introduced in [1]_, even though they are presently not included in the NEST Desktop interface, and finally we show an :ref:`example`.

-To generate static publication-ready visualizations of network graphs in agreement with the graphical notation, please refer to this lightweight :ref:`libreoffice_extension`.

 |br|